 Using the Oracle CEP Visualizer, you can configure the logging system of a selected Oracle CEP server.
 By default, this logging configuration applies to all components.

-To configure component-specific logging options, see Section 3.9.2, "How to Configure Component Logging".
+To configure component-specific logging options, see Section 3.9.2, "How to Configure a Component Logger".